MarinaDonde/MyFirst-JavaProject/README.md

 # MyFirst-JavaProject
-Program to register and consult clients and destinies
+Program to register and consult customers and destinies